yingtu35/yingtu35/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on building real-world projects!
+- 🔭 I’m currently working on refining the Gmail Cleaning Scheduler project!
-- 🌱 I’m taking AWS Solution Architect in near future!
+- 🌱 Brainstorming a new AI project...
 - 🤔 I’m looking for internship opportunities😂
 - 💬 Ask me about everything about me!
 - 📫 How to reach me: check out my social media link below